 Please read about Onpost and Offpost Housing at Camp Humphreys to help with any decisions for Household Goods.

 Household goods will be sent out in three different shipments: Household Goods, Non-Temporary Storage and Unaccompanied baggage.
 Single soldiers/ Geographical bachelors and non-command sponsored families are allowed 25% of their normal weight allowance.
 Command Sponsored families are allowed 50%.
 There are two reasons for this: overseas shipments are expensive and housing in Korea is considerably smaller than it is in the states.
 When signing a lease for a house, either off-base or on-base, housing will set up a loaner furniture shipment.
-They will deliver and pick up loaner furniture for the SM and family at the beginning of their tour and at the end.
+They will deliver and pick up loaner furniture for the SM and family at the beginning of their tour, after their HHG has arrived and at the end.
 If more furniture is needed or extra furniture needs to be returned during that time, it is up to the SM to find a means of delivery.

 Notes on borrowing furniture at Camp Humphreys: